 | Multilingual support | Pass | Pass |

-ThinkMarkets offers tighter spreads starting from 0.4 pips, compared to XTB's spreads from 0.8 pips.
-Tighter spreads lower the cost per trade, particularly valuable for high-frequency and scalping strategies.
+ThinkMarkets starts from 0.4 pips, tighter than XTB's 0.8 pips.
+Tighter spreads lower the cost per trade, which matters most for high-frequency and scalping strategies.

 Neither ThinkMarkets nor XTB requires a minimum deposit, making both accessible regardless of starting capital.